 Along with Alaska Airlines, United Airlines owns the world's largest MAX 9 fleet.
 To date, Boeing has delivered 218 737 MAX 9 aircraft to airlines around the world.

 Also on January 6, Turkish Airlines announced that it would stop operating five of its Boeing 737 MAX 9 aircraft for inspection.
 The decisions were made after Alaska Flight 1282, carrying 171 passengers and six crew members, departed from Portland International Airport, Oregon, on the evening of January 5 and returned just 20 minutes later due to an incident.
-A window on the fuselage of the plane burst open, forcing the plane to make an emergency landing.
+A window on the fuselage burst, forcing the plane to make an emergency landing.

-According to data from the flight tracking website FlightAware, the plane climbed to 15,000 feet (4,876 meters) and then began to descend.
-Images posted on social media later showed a window on the plane gone, while emergency oxygen masks popped out above the seats.
+According to data from the flight tracking website FlightAware, the plane climbed to 15,000 feet (4,876 meters) and then began descending.
+Images posted on social media later showed a window of the plane gone, while emergency oxygen masks popped up above the seats.

 The FAA said it is requiring immediate inspections of approximately 171 Boeing 737 MAX 9 aircraft before they can fly again.
 The inspections will take between four and eight hours per aircraft.
 The FAA said the decision is to ensure passenger safety.